Updated on 12/16/2022.

 Causes of Anxiety Chest Pain

-Understanding what can cause chest pain that’s related to anxiety can help you manage it.
+Understanding what can cause chest pain symptoms related to anxiety can help you manage it.

 When we become anxious, our body has a natural physical reaction.
 Sweating, shortness of breath or difficulty breathing, your body tensing up, a racing heartbeat, and more can all be the result of a physiological change due to your brain setting off a stress response.

 Sometimes there are emotional or psychological responses, too.
 You may find that you’re suddenly very aggressive or hostile, or you’re easily upset when you’re anxious.
 These responses are commonly known as fight-or-flight responses.
 They’re a way for your head and body to take over in dangerous situations.
 However, when you experience fight-or-flight reactions often, it can take your body a lot longer to recover.
-The result can be extreme muscle tension you may feel in your chest.
+The result can be extreme chest muscle tension, and you may experience anxiety twitching as a result.

-Combine this tightness with the potential for an increased heart rate (another symptom of anxiety), and you may suddenly begin wondering if what you’re feeling is really just anxiety in your chest or if it’s something much more.
+Combine this tightness with the potential for an increased heart rate (another anxiety symptom), and you may suddenly begin wondering if what you’re feeling is really just anxiety in your chest or if it’s something much more.

 “There are so many causes of anxiety chest pain, but the more major ones include either traumatic experiences for the first time or regularly triggering past traumatic experiences.
 Typically, our perception has led us to believe that we need to fight or flight for longer periods of time.
 It wears on our emotional capacity and eventually leads to physical symptoms.”Talkspace therapist Meaghan Rice PsyD., LPC